Exploring Dog-Friendly Kirkwood

 Hiking

-There are several dog friendly hikes ranging from easy to hard to various lakes including Winnemucca, Woods, Frog, Margaret and Round Top.
+There are several dog-friendly hikes ranging from easy to hard to various lakes, including Winnemucca, Woods, Frog, Margaret, Emigrant, Caples, and Round Top.
 In the summer, these lakes offer a refreshing respite for dogs and people.
 Who doesn’t love a cold plunge!?
-The hike to Lake Winnemucca is one of our favorites.
-It’s about 5 miles roundtrip with stunning views of wildflowers, meadows, and Frog and Winnemucca Lakes.

 Parking

-Paid parking is available off Highway 88 at the Carson Pass Station, as well as at the overflow lot just down the road.
-Several trailheads near these lots lead to various lakes and the Pacific Crest Trail (PCT).
+Paid and free parking is available off Highway 88 at Caples Lake, the Carson Pass Station, as well as at the overflow lot just down the road.

 Where to Stay

-• There are a few first come campgrounds-Woods Lake Campground, Kirkwood Campground, and Caples Lake Campground.
-These campgrounds can fill up quickly especially on weekends.
+• There are a few first-come, first-served campgrounds-Woods Lake Campground, Kirkwood Campground, and Caples Lake Campground.
+These campgrounds can fill up quickly, especially on weekends.
 Caples Lake Campground is the largest of the 3 campgrounds, and the only one that can accommodate RVs and trailers.
-All the campgrounds are dog friendly with vault toilets and potable water.
+All the campgrounds are dog-friendly with vault toilets and potable water.

 Reactive Dog Note